odravison/aubay-todo-frontend/README.md

 This is a simple TODO CRUD front-end project build on top of ReactJs.

 ### Technology overview
-This project was build using ReactJs and some os basic concepts (Props and State in general).
-The goal of this decision is to show hability without module, library, helper or any kind of facilitaion to create an App using ReactJs.
+This project was build using ReactJs and some of basic concepts (Props and State in general).
+The goal of this decision is to show hability without module, library, helper or any kind of facilitaion to implement an App using ReactJs.
 However, are used some few libraries such as momentJs, DatePicker and ReactStrap (just to create a modal).

 Technology used:
 - ReactJs;